 This is another little tip for using the margins effectively.
 On the drive home, make it your mission to see five beautiful things, or five things that create a feeling of warmth or wonder within you.
 This simple exercise will help you focus on the present, rather than the day you have just had.

 All too often when we get home from work we go into full-on homemaker mode- starting dinner, doing laundry, or sorting through paperwork.
 Decide that you will do one thing for 15-20 minutes when you get home before you launch into you “second job.”
-This could be something like walking the dog, reading a magazine, or coloring.
-Check out the coloring book and gel pens below:
+This could be something like walking the dog, reading a magazine, or coloring using an adult coloring bookand some gel pens.

 I love win journals for a fresh take on a gratitude journal.
 I first mentioned them here, when I talked about how self-care can rescue a stressful day.
 Just one simple thing that you conquered that made you feel great is all you need.
-I love doing it on a monthly calendar spread because then you get all that month’s wins at a glance.
+A monthly calendar spread is awesome because then you get all that month’s wins at a glance.

 Once the dinner has been eaten and the dishes done, take the time to relax with a cuppa.
 If you don’t like black tea, you can have green tea, fruit tea… whatever works for you.
 When I was little I remember my mother and grandmother sitting down after dinner and talking with a cup of tea and it always being a peaceful and relaxing time.
 Now my husband and I have one, and really enjoy this simple ritual.

-We’re hard-wired to enjoy flames, and scented candles make the best of both worlds.
-Have the candle burning and every now and again, take a break from what you are doing and focus on the light flickering.
+We’re hard-wired to enjoy flames and scent, so scented soy candlesmake the best of both worlds.
+Have the candle burning and every now and again, take a break from what you are doing and focus on the flickering light.

 I discuss fully my nightly ritual in Step 13 of 15 ways to live a life of simple satisfaction.
 This ritual has me looking forward to going to bed every single night.
-I make sure my room is tidy, get into bed and on to my Shakti mat, read and reflect on what went well in the day.
+I make sure my room is tidy, get into bed and onto my shakti mat, read then reflect on what went well in the day before turning out the light.
 Whatever steps you take, enact them in the same way every night so your body picks up the cues that you’re on the wind-down to sleep.

 Just before you go to sleep, take a moment to imagine what your perfect day would look like.
 Think about what you’d be doing and who you’d be doing it with.
-Closing the day this way helps put into perspective all the things you do that will one day see that day become reality.
+Closing the day this way helps put into perspective all the things you do that will one day manifest your most-desired reality.

 To sum up…

-When we feel like we’re on a never-ending treadmill of to-do lists mixed with taking care of other people’s needs, it’s no wonder that we start to get sharp and short to those whom we love so much.
-Incorporating self-care into our busy days can really help ground ourselves better, by giving us small boosts and breaks throughout the day.
+When we feel like we’re on a never-ending treadmill of to-do lists mixed with taking care of other people’s needs, it’s no wonder that we start to get sharp and short to those we love so much.
+Incorporating self-care into our busy days can really help ground ourselves better, by giving us small boosts and breaks that fuel our souls.

 You can do this.
 Just build on those things you are already doing and cherish those small pockets of dead time, such as your commute, that you can put to use in another way.